TadiT7/treble_experimentations_wiki/Infinix-Note-8.md

 Helio G80 (MT6768)

 Overall excellent, things are working as expected.
-There are minor issues tough, but fixed with my overlay.

 Tested with Havoc-OS GSI 3.12 (Android 10)